mccannyoung/jekyll-now/_posts/2017-4-30-Golang-basics.md

 ---
 layout: post
-title: Golang Basics part 1
+title: Golang Basics For Java/C# developers part 1
 ---

 Here is the obligatory "Hello World" in Go.